PengchaoHan/pengchao.han/research.md

 _Collaborated with Jihong Park (Deakin University, Australia) and Shiqiang Wang (IBM T.J.
 Watson Research Center, USA)_

-### Interference-aware service placement in mobile edge networks
+### Service placement in mobile edge cloud networks
-+ Focused on the interference among services coexisting on the same infrastructure in terms of delay and designed algorithms to minimize overall resource cost for service placement with delay guarantee
++ Formulated the interference in terms of delay among services coexisting on the same infrastructure and designed algorithms to minimize overall resource cost for multi-component service placement to achieve interference awareness and delay guarantee

++ Defined the equivalent bandwidth for the resource allocation of an edge in a service and designed methods for joint optimization of small cell zooming and multi-component service placement with reduced resource fragments and guaranteed QoS aiming at power consumption minimization

 ### Communication-efficient federated learning
 + Automatically determined the degree the sparsity of gradient sparsification enabled federated learning with